Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Introduction

-In this paper, we continue to focus on the digital pound and the risk of fragmentation in payments markets and retail deposits.
-We first explore the important concept of `functional consistency' across all forms of regulated retail digital money, including existing forms of money (such as commercial bank deposits and e-money) and new forms of money (such as retail CBDCs, tokenised deposits and regulated stablecoins).
-Functional consistency requires several common operational characteristics and extends the concept of fungibility so that units of one form of money can be substituted for units of other forms of money (and not just for other units of the same form of money).
-We believe functional consistency is a desirable principle that could mitigate the risk of fragmentation in retail deposits and payments.
-We then present design options that are based on the Bank of England's `platform model' \cite{boe-cbdc-cons-paper} and aim to support functional consistency and interoperability across the digital pound and commercial bank money.
-We next describe a set of architecturally-significant use cases and the key capabilities they require.
+In this paper we continue to focus on the digital pound and the risk of fragmentation in payments markets and retail deposits.
+We first explore the important concept of ``functional consistency'' \changess{(see Section \ref{sec:func-cons})} across all forms of regulated retail digital money, including existing forms of money (such as commercial bank deposits and e-money) and new forms of money (such as retail CBDCs, tokenised deposits and regulated stablecoins).
+Functional consistency requires several common operational characteristics and extends the concept of fungibility so that units of one form of money can be substituted for units of other forms of money (and not just for other units of the same form of money)\changess{; we} believe functional consistency is a desirable principle that could mitigate the risk of fragmentation in retail deposits and payments.
+We then present design options that are based on the Bank of England's ``platform model'' \cite{boe-cbdc-cons-paper} and \changess{that} aim to support functional consistency and interoperability across the digital pound and commercial bank money \changess{(see Section \ref{sec:uk-cbdc-des-opts})}.
+We next describe a set of architecturally significant use cases and the key capabilities they require \changess{(see Section \ref{sec:uk-cbdc-uc-cap})}.
 These key capabilities support some of the common operational characteristics that are needed to achieve functional consistency.
-We then present our preliminary evaluation of the suitability of the presented design options to support the key capabilities and draw some initial insights.
-Finally, we conclude and identify potential next steps.
+We then present our preliminary evaluation of the suitability of the presented design options to support the key capabilities\changess{,} and we draw some initial insights \changess{(see Section \ref{sec:uk-cbdc-des-opts-anal}).
+Finally, we state our conclusions and }identify potential next steps \changess{(see Sections \ref{sec:conclusions} and \ref{sec:summary-and-further-work})}.

+\changess{Our analysis focuses on technical and functional aspects, so further work could include a comprehensive analysis of legal, operational and commercial aspects.
+Also, while we focus on the digital pound and commercial bank money, the principle of functional consistency and the analysis framework used in this paper should also be applicable to emerging forms of private digital money such as regulated stablecoins \cite{fca-stablecoin-dp} and to other currencies.}